cward-dev/dev10-program-classwork/week-05/dont-wreck-my-house/README.md

         * `getReservation`
   * Time to Complete
     * Estimated Time: 2 hours
-    * Actual Time: 2 hours
+    * Actual Time: 6 hours

-- [ ] Create `ConsoleIO` class --- provides us with methods for displaying and getting information using the console
+- [x] Create `ConsoleIO` class --- provides us with methods for displaying and getting information using the console
   * Fields
     * `private static final String INVALID_(CASE)` --- will give [Invalid] message for each type of invalid input
     * `private final Scanner scanner`